yi-cheng-liu/yi-cheng-liu.github.io/_projects/UMich_Programming_for_Scientist_and_Engineer.md

 ---
-title: "Programming for Scientiss and Engineer"
+title: "Programming for Scientists and Engineer"
-excerpt: "Programming for Scientiss and Engineer"
+excerpt: "Programming for Scientists and Engineer"
 collection: projects
 ---